| Now available!

 it's worth focusing on these varieties for the best quality

+and value.
 4) While learning about

 pearls, I met buyers from several pearl companies, (the